 - English preserves, condiments and sauces.

 - Locally produced alcoholic drinks including beer, wines and gin.

-Shopping was not on the cards this visit but had a look around and was very impressed with the selection of local foods.
-If I was travelling home I would have loaded up with some game, vegetables and possibly too much from their larder.
+Shopping was not on the cards this visit but had a look around.
+Their selection of local foods impressed me.
+If I was travelling home, I would have loaded up with some game, vegetables and possibly too much from their larder.
 This is the sort of place a foodie like me describes as foodie heaven.